Line Bundles and the Picard Group

 ).

 So now we remember that these are not just sheaves, but the sheaves of sections of a geometric vector bundle.
-We fix an isomorphism of each fiber with the field , it will turn out not to matter which isomorphism we choose, we just need one.
+We fix a trivialization of the bundle, and on each open set, fix an isomorphism of the fiber with .
 Then any global section defines a regular function on

 .
 So we get a map